Macaroon: Origins

+where macaroons were made.
+After the dissolution of this monastery during the French Revolution two of the nuns, Sister Marguerite and Sister Marie-Elisabeth, began baking and selling macaroons to the public.

+They became known as the "Macaroon Sisters".

 Macaroons became a popular treat for Jews on Passover because they had no flour or leavening, as macaroons are leavened by egg whites.

 Recipes for macaroons appeared in recipe books at least as early as 1725 (Robert Smith's Court Cookery, or the Complete English Cook), and use egg whites and almond paste.
 Mrs Beeton's Book of Household Management (1861) includes a typical traditional recipe.
 Over time, coconut was added to the ground almonds and, in certain recipes, replaced them.
 Potato starch is sometimes included in the recipe to give the macaroons more body.

 Nutrition

-Mass-produced commercial macaroons are generally about half an ounce, or 14 grams, in weight.
-They do not undergo a high amount of food processing, containing only coconut, sweetener, starch, egg whites and flavoring, if any.
-At about 60–70 calories each, however, they contain about 3–4 grams of saturated fat due to the coconut, and 3–4 grams of added sugar, depending on the particular flavor.
-They are Ovo-vegetarian (not Lactarian or vegan as they contain egg whites), and contain no gluten, dairy, cholesterol, or sulfites.
+Mass-produced commercial macaroons generally weigh about 0.5 ounces (14 g).
+They undergo minimal food processing and typically contain only coconut, sweetener, starch, egg whites, and optional flavoring.
+Each macaroon contains approximately 60–70 calories, including 3–4 g of saturated fat from the coconut, and 3–4 g of added sugar, depending on the particular flavor.
+They are ovo-vegetarian but not lacto-vegetarian or vegan, as they contain egg whites; they are also free of gluten, dairy, cholesterol, or sulfites.